 Improving Water Infrastructure: As Mayor, one of Hull’s jobs is to help guide the city in the right direction.
 Setting priorities on where the limited city resources go to build a sustainable community.
 One of these priorities have been putting our water infrastructure front and center as we move forward.
 At the end of Mayor Hull’s first term, Rio Rancho will see 4,000 newly replaced water lines.
 In addition to repairing the aging infrastructure, the Mayor worked with city leaders to bring a state of the art aquifer injection system to our community.
 Without meeting this basic need, there is no room for growth.

 Regional Private and Public Partnerships:

-Bringing the Money Home: Rio Rancho has been owed millions of dollars from the Federalgovernment for years and previous city leaders were unable to bring it home.
-When Mayor Hull stepped in, the Federal government agreed to pay back $2.1 million of the money it owes our community.
+Bringing the Money Home: Rio Rancho has been owed millions of dollars from the Federal government for years and previous city leaders were unable to bring it home.
+When Mayor Hull stepped in, the Federal government agreed to pay back $2.6 million of the money it owes our community.
 With check in hand, Mayor Hull immediately put those tax dollars to work in our city.
 Mayor Hull will continue to tenaciously pursue this vital reimbursement left unresolved by the previous administration.

 New Mexico Mayors Caucus: Mayor Hull spearheaded the creation of this organization to unify the voices of all mayor across the state.
 There are several projects, changes, and policies that come from the State of New Mexico that have a significant impact on local municipalities.
 One mayor often times does not have the political clout to take on the legislature or other leaders in the state, but partnered with other community leaders throughout the state, they can successfully fight for their communities’ needs.